mrellis96/EGgPLant/README.md

 1) Go to the directory where you would like to run the pipeline
 2) Esure your fastq.gz are in a subdirectory called "RawFastq' with in the current directory
-3)Run: `EGPLQ -d "path/to/reads"`
+3) Run: `EGPLQ -d "path/to/reads"`
        -d: Directory, where the raw reads are stored - REQUIRED

 NOTE: 'EGPLQ -h' will display the help file